Who Is Satoshi Nakamoto?

-Based on a blockchain analysis technique created by Sergio Lerner, an authority on bitcoin and cryptography, a dominant entity believed to be Satoshi has been mining the network since block 1, with identical performance as the genesis block.
-Lerner claims this miner is “the only entity that has shown complete trust in bitcoin, since it has not spent any coins,” estimating that Satoshi holds around 1 million BTC (Lerner, 2013).
+Based on a blockchain analysis technique created by Sergio Lerner, an authority on bitcoin and cryptography, a dominant entity believed to be Satoshi Nakamoto had been mining the network from block 1 up until their disappearance, with identical performance.
+Lerner claims this miner is “the only entity that has shown complete trust in bitcoin, since it has not spent any coins,” estimating that Satoshi holds around 1 million BTC.

 The blueprints for scaling the bitcoin are beginning to emerge and the Lightning Network may prove to be the...